jgrevzie/seek-test/README.md

 - Volume discount
 - Special price discount

-Each template has an id, and each template expects one or more parameters.
+Each discount template has an id.

+A `Discount` is created by instantiating one of these templates with 'template params'.
 E.g. to create a special price discount, the discount parameter is simply the special price.

-A `Discount` is created by instantiating one of these templates with the correct params.
+For a volume discount, the parameters are the amount you get, and the amount you pay for (i.e. buy 1 get 2).

 We can store each `Discount` with the id of its template, and it's params in the database.

 This allows us to use the same rules across many customers, each with potentially different parameters.
+E.g. MYER gets 5 for the price of 4, but DJ's gets 2 for the price of 1.

 We associate a `Discount` with a customer and an ad using a `PricingRule`.